githubixx/ansible-role-harden-linux/README.md

   - "10.200.0.0/16"
 ```

-Next harden-linux role also changes some system variables (sysctl.conf / proc filesystem).
+Next `harden_linux` role also changes some system variables (sysctl.conf / proc filesystem).
 This settings are recommendations from Google which they use for their Google Compute Cloud OS images (see [Google Cloud - Requirements to build custom images](https://cloud.google.com/compute/docs/images/building-custom-os) and [Configure your imported image for Compute Engine](https://cloud.google.com/compute/docs/images/configuring-imported-images)).
 These are the default settings (if you are happy with this settings you don't have to do anything but I recommend to verify if they work for your setup):

 ```yaml
 harden_linux_sysctl_settings: